avk/avk.github.io/about.md

 ***

-### Will Sullivan, Head of Marketing at TheRightMargin
+## Will Sullivan, Head of Marketing

 "Art has the ability to think across UX, design, engineering, analytics, and marketing.
 His approaches are always even-keeled and thoughtful and he is comfortable leading projects or supporting other team members who may be running specific experiments. ...I found his deep empathy for the user to be his greatest attribute."